Dacre Montgomery: Stranger Things and independent films (2017–present)

+Upcoming projects

+Montgomery will next make his directorial debut film, The Engagement Party, which he also stars in.
+Speaking about that venture, Montgomery explained: "the biggest thing that I’ve been chasing my whole life is directing my first film.
+That has been my north star and has taken a huge amount of work convincing people to believe in me ... it’s been a life-changing experience ... if it’s the last job I ever do, I’m happy ...
+I just want to be pushed.
+I want to explore the limits of what I’m capable of in every way.
+And this was the hardest, most rewarding experience of my adult life."

+In September 2025 it was announced that Montgomery plays the leading role of James Fisher in an upcoming movie Moral Capacity; other roles are played by Diane Lane, Tim Robbins and Sofia Boutella.

+In June 2026, it was announced at the State of Play event that Montgomery would be part of the cast in the upcoming video game Until Dawn 2, the sequel to the previous title.
+Montgomery confirmed he had been involved with development for a long time, reportedly around 2022.

 Other ventures

 On 10 July 2019, he released his own podcast titled DKMH, which features his own poetry.
 The description of the podcast states that he spent two years compiling his own poetry and getting musicians to help him "bring it to life".

 Personal life

 Montgomery has been in a relationship with model Liv Pollock since 2017.
 Pollock announced the pair's engagement on Instagram in December 2023.

 Montgomery has opened up about having OCD in an Instagram post about an episode of his podcast, stating how it is a condition that both "fuels" and "hinders" him.